dsanmartin/ngen-kutral/data/README.md

 * Vector field, terrain + wind:
 	* If you vector field is constant in space, use a supported file with shape ```(Nt + 1) x 2```, one column per component.
 	* If your vector field depends of space and time, yo can use a ```.npy``` file with shape ```(Nt + 1) x 2 x Ny x Nx```.
 Also you can use a folder with ```.txt``` files with the following format: ```V1_{timestep}.txt``` and ```V2_{timestep}.txt``` for each time step, that is for ```0``` to ```Nt```.
+    * If wind and topography effect are independent files, `framework` supports:
+        - One file for wind effect with shape `(Nt + 1) x 2`.
+Wind is supposed to be time-dependent only.
+        - Two files for topography effect (gradient of topography), both with shapes `Ny x Nx`.
+Topography only depends of space variables.

 ## Example files